meilisearch/meilisearch/README.md

 You can compute the documentation of it by using `cargo doc --open`.

-Here is an example usage of the library where we insert documents into the engine and search for one of them just after.
+Here is an example usage of the library where we insert documents into the engine and search for one of them right after.

 ```rust
 let path = tempfile::tempdir().unwrap();